omahs/defisaver-sdk/ACTIONS.md

 <a name="CompoundWithdrawAction"></a>

 ## CompoundWithdrawAction
-CompoundWithdrawAction - Withdraw token from an Compound position
+CompoundWithdrawAction - Withdraw token from a Compound position

 **Kind**: global class
 <a name="new_CompoundWithdrawAction_new"></a>